 If you are experiencing symptoms of Parkinson’s, it’s important that you consult your GP as soon as possible so that they can examine your symptoms, provide an accurate diagnosis, and consider different treatment options.
 It’s understandable that your first visit to the doctor when you suspect you have Parkinson’s can be a little worrying, so it can be useful to bring your partner, a family member, guardian, or a trusted friend along to the appointment with you.
 At Parkinson’s Queensland, our goal is to continue to provide support to those who not only have Parkinson’s disease, but those individuals going through the diagnosis process.

 Parkinson’s disease was first described in 1817 by its namesake, Dr. James Parkinson after writing an essay on the Shaking Palsy, in which he gave a detailed account of the symptoms he observed in six individuals in London.
 In this report Dr. Parkinson described the cardinal and non-motor signs of Parkinson’s, which are all considered when diagnosing a Parkinson’s patient.
 If three of these cardinal symptoms are present in the patient, a provisional diagnosis for Parkinson’s will be made.

-It should be noted that although this is the most commonly identified symptom it is not present in all cases (30% of PwP will not experience tremor) and tremor is present in other conditions.
-The classic PD tremor is described as a “resting” tremor i.e. it is apparent when the limb is at rest.
-The Parkinson’s tremor is regular and rhythmic and occurs at the rate of 4-6 times per second.
+The classic Parkinson’s Disease tremor is described as a “resting” tremor and is only present when the limb is at rest.
+In Parkinson’s, a tremor is regular and rhythmic and occurs at the rate of 4-6 times per second.